Partner Agencies

 The Arc of Whatcom County

-The Arc of Whatcom County is dedicated to meeting the needs of children and adults with developmental disabilities, providing information and referrals, educational programs, and funding for people with developmental disabilities, their families and the organizations that serve them.
+The Arc of Whatcom County improves the quality of life, increases independence, and assures full inclusion of all persons with developmental disabilities.
+The Arc provides information and referrals, educational programs, and support for people with developmental disabilities, their families, and the organizations that serve them.

 Whatcom Center for Early Learning